Utkarsh-Technical/Data-Structure-Java/README.md

 # Data Structures in Java

-Data Structures in JavaThis repository contains implementations of various data structures in Java.
+This repository contains implementations of various data structures in Java.
 The goal of this repository is to provide a comprehensive collection of data structures that can be used as a reference for Java developers.

 ##  Getting Started